 The transformation of a historical homestead into a modern home.

-Salon of Architecture Award – 2021 (Małopolska Regional Chamber of Architects RP) [POLAND, KRAKOW]
+Architecture Salon – 2021 (Małopolska District Chamber of Architects of the Republic of Poland) [POLAND, KRAKÓW]

 Silver A’Design Award and Competition – 2022 [ITALY, COMO]